Mowah-Chibuike/alx-higher_level_programming/0x06-python-classes/README.md

 	- 2-square.py: contains a class Square that defines a square by:
 		- Private instance attribute: size
 		- Instantiation with optional size
+	- 2-square.py: contains a class Square that defines a square by:
+                - Private instance attribute: size
+                - Instantiation with optional size
+		- Public instance method: def area(self): that returns the current square area